List of V Idioms:

 - To purchase the home, you’ll need in the vicinity of $50,000 cash as a down payment.

-- To drive by car it’ll take in the vicinity of five hours without traffic.
+- It’ll take in the vicinity of five hours to drive to my aunt's house if there's no traffic.

 vicious circle: a set of repeating events and factors that negatively affect the next event.

-- Extreme dieting always causes a vicious circle where the dieter gains more weight than when they started the diet.
+- Extreme dieting always causes a vicious circle where the dieter initially loses a lot of weight but then gains back more weight than when they first started the diet.

 in view of something: in consideration of something; related to something.

-- In view of my fluency in three languages, I think the offer should be increased to $65,000.
+- In view of my fluency in three languages, I think your offer should be increased to $65,000.

 - In view of the weather, I think we should postpone the picnic.

-on view: on display were everyone can see something.
+on view: on display where everyone can see something.

 Did you see the art exhibit?
 There are many famous impressionist paintings on view.